angular/quickstart/README.md

 We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
 Please keep that in mind before posting issues and PRs.

+## Prerequisites

+Node.js and npm are essential to Angular 2 development.

+* We certify specific version &mdash; node `v5.x.x` and npm `3.x.x` &mdash; for this QuickStart.
+Both older and newer versions produce errors.

+* We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.

 ## Create a new project based on the QuickStart

 Clone this repo into new project folder (e.g., `my-proj`).